-The study's central hypothesis is the post-1991 Ethiopian government's use of its military power capability or show of force and force presence through peacekeeping operations as its foreign policy instrument to deal with its security challenges in the neighboring Horn of African states.
-In addition to this, the following are also the hypotheses of the study.

-- Ethiopia's security is tied up with its regional complex of the Horn of Africa region; the region's countries involved high display levels of security interdependence.
+- \ The study's central hypothesis is that the post-1991 Ethiopian government uses its military power capability or show of force and force presence through peacekeeping operations as its foreign policy instrument to deal with its security challenges in the neighbouring Horn of African states.
+In addition to this, the following are also the hypotheses of the study. - \ Ethiopia's security is tied up with its regional security complex of the Horn of Africa region, and the region's countries involvement in high display levels of security interdependence.
 It considers this when it formulates its foreign policy.
-This is manifested in its peace support operations with are focused on its next-door neighboring states. - Ethiopia's approach to the Horn of Africa regional security has been primarily influenced by minimizing its vulnerabilities and immediate national security threats.
-Its national role in peacekeeping emanates from, and this role becomes the defining paradigm for its foreign policy engagement. - The Ethiopian government peacekeeping operations in the Horn of Africa were established by the Ethiopian hegemonic regional power and used as a political and foreign policy influence in the region. - Because of the states' nature in the Horn of Africa and the regional security complex of the Horn states, Ethiopia's multilateral (UN and AU) and unilateral interventions are justifiable for its security and stabilizing the region.
+This is manifested in its peace support operations which are focused on its next-door neighbouring states. - \ Ethiopia's approach to the Horn of Africa regional security has been primarily influenced by minimizing its vulnerabilities and immediate national security threats.
+Its national role in peacekeeping emanates from, and this role becomes the defining paradigm for its foreign policy engagement. - \ The Ethiopian government peacekeeping operations in the Horn of Africa were established by the Ethiopian hegemonic regional power and used as a tool of the foreign policy in the region. - \ Because of the states' nature in the Horn of Africa (mostly caused by their history of nation building) and the regional security complex of the Horn states, Ethiopia's multilateral (UN and AU) and unilateral interventions are justifiable for its security and stabilizing the region.